 The global fudge community knows very well that the world’s best fudge comes from the resort towns of northernmost Michigan.
 The art of making it was perfected there in the late 19th century.

 And that’s also exactly where the first Kilwins fudge shop opened in 1947.

-Today, with a location at 130 Deer Park Avenue in Babylon, Kilwins has stayed true to the original way of making fudge — the way the folks in Michigan have been doing it for roughly 140 years.
+Today, with a location at 130 Deer Park Avenue in Babylon (and another in Patchogue), Kilwins has stayed true to the original way of making fudge — the way the folks in Michigan have been doing it for roughly 140 years.

 And they do it right before your eyes, on a near-daily basis.
 To help understand what, exactly, is happening when that aroma hits your nose, here are some fun facts we compiled from Kliwins’ owner John Murray, III.

 First, some fundamentals.
 Fudge is not chocolate in another form.
 Fudge is considered a sugar candy, and always has been.
 Fudge is a mix of sugar, butter and milk.
 “Chocolate is mostly cocoa with some sugar to sweeten it, as raw cocoa alone is somewhat bitter,” Murray said.